 About The Embassy

-For information on the Ambassador Jacobson, the Embassy's hours and location, artwork and history, or answers to Frequently Asked Questions, please select one of the links from the left.
+For information on former Ambassadors; the Deputy Chief of Mission; the Embassy's hours and location, artwork and history; or answers to Frequently Asked Questions, please select one of the links from the left.

 About the Embassy

 The United States Embassy in Ottawa, with its design and its function, creates a bridge between places, peoples and ideas.
 As an important work of architecture, the building makes a statement about the United States and its significant relationship with Canada.
 The fine art which has been incorporated into the building also servies as a bridge, connecting peoples, cultures and values.
 The artwork in the Embassy is a diverse selection of American arts and crafts representing the broad range of possibility and creativity in the American visual arts.
 More than 60 works of art by artists from across the United States are included.